-Mathematics 6 Grades: 6 Course Length: 4 5 10 weeks This course is our introductory middle school mathematics course, providing a continuous development of the skills, concepts and strategies developed in elementary school.
-There is an emphasis placed on developing students' problem solving strategies and selected topics of the middle level sequence are taught to a mastery level.
+Mathematics 6 This course is our introductory middle school mathematics course, providing a continuous development of the skills, concepts and strategies Grades: 6 developed in elementary school.
+There is an emphasis placed on Course Length: 40 weeks developing students' problem solving strategies and selected topics of the middle level sequence are taught to a mastery level.
 The sixth grade areas of study include, number and operations, measurement, algebra, geometry, probability and statistics.
 All sixth grade students will be prepared to take the N.Y.
 State sixth grade mathematics assessment in the spring.
-Mathematics 7 This course is designed to continue the development of students' problem Grades: 7 solving skills and to deepen their understanding of the skills and concepts Course Length: 4 0 weeks necessary for students to be successful at higher levels of instruction.
-Particular attention is given to the relationship of mathematics to interdisciplinary and real life applications.
+Mathematics 7 This course is designed to continue the development of students' problem solving skills and to deepen their understanding of the skills and concepts Grades: 7 necessary for students to be successful at higher levels of instruction.
+Course Length: 40 weeks Particular attention is given to the relationship of mathematics to interdisciplinary and real life applications.
 The seventh grade areas of study include, number and operations, measurement, algebra, geometry, probability and statistics.
 All seventh grade students will be prepared to take the N.Y.
-State seventh grade mathematics assessment in the spring. take the rv. r. state seventh grade mathematics assessment in the spring.
-Mathematics 8 This course consists primarily of pre-algebra topics with a focus on real Grades: 8 3 world applications.
-Topics include properties of real numbers, solving 0 weeks linear equations and inequalities, graphing functions, exponents, scientific notation and geometry.
+State seventh grade mathematics assessment in the spring.
+Mathematics 8 This course consists primarily of pre-algebra topics with a focus on real world applications.
+Topics include properties of real numbers, solving Grades: 8 linear equations and inequalities, graphing functions, exponents, scientific Course Length: 40 weeks notation and geometry.
 All eighth grade students will be prepared to take the N.Y.
 State eighth grade mathematics assessment in the spring.
-Seminar This course is designed to align with the Math 8 curriculum, while Grades: 8 enhancing students' ability to fully understand the process and content Course Length: 20 weeks grade level standards.
-This work will help to provide a foundation for future coursework.
+Seminar This course is designed to align with the Math 8 curriculum, while Seminai enhancing students' ability to fully understand the process and content Grades: 8 grade level standards.
+This work will help to provide a foundation for Course Length: 2 0 weeks future coursework. course Length.
+2 · · · · · · · · · · · · · · · · · · · Tatale Coalse Work.
 Honors Algebra I This course is a high school, credit bearing regents course.
-It is the first of Grades: 8 three Regents mathematics courses in the New York State curriculum.
-Course Length: 4 0 weeks Students will develop skills and processes to be applied to problem solving in a variety of settings including: linear, quadratic, absolute value and exponential functions, coordinate geometry, systems of equations, data analysis, right triangle trigonometry and probability.
+It is the first of three Regents mathematics courses in the New York State curriculum.
+Grades: 8 Students will develop skills and processes to be applied to problem solving Course Length: 40 weeks in a variety of settings including: linear, quadratic, absolute value and exponential functions, coordinate geometry, systems of equations, data analysis, right triangle trigonometry and probability.
 This course culminates with the N. Y. State Algebra 1 Regents in June.
 Students enrolled in this course are NOT required to take the N.Y.
 State grade level mathematics assessment in the spring.
-Prerequisite: Minimum grade performance of 90% in Math 7
+Prerequisite : Minimum grade performance of 90% in Math 7